openpaymentseurope/docs/docs/quickstart_ais.md

     client_id: clientID,
     client_secret: clientSecret,
     code: code,
-    redirect_uri, // Will be the same value as what you replaced [TPP_REDIRECT_URI] with in the end of step 3.
+    redirect_uri: redirectURI, // Will be the same value as what you replaced [TPP_REDIRECT_URI] with in the end of step 3.
     scope: scope,
     grant_type: "authorization_code",
 }